Rivridis/LLM-Assistant/README.md

 * Works with any instruct-finetuned LLM
 * Can search for information (RAG)
 * Knows when to call functions
-* Added Realtime mode for working across the system
+* Realtime mode for working across the system

 ## Upcoming Features
-* Vector Database
+* Vector database
-* Function execution support
+* File upload
-* Error handling
+* Voice access
-* GBNF Grammar output structure

 ## Current Bugs
 * Search feature might crash at times
-* No error handling, causing the code to crash when LLM produces unparsable output
-* No stop button for Realtime mode
+* No stop button for realtime mode

+## Changelog
+* Added grammar and error handling support
+* Added function execution based reply
+* Removed calc_no function

 ## Setup
 ### Setup on Windows 10/11